-In this section we present and kind of converse of Theorem \ref{theoremcontrol}.
-It is assumed that $G$ is connected, simply connected and nilpotent Lie group.
-Recall the following well known fact will be useful.
-For connected, simply connected and nilpotent Lie groups, each connected subgroups are closed and simply connected (see e.g. Knapp \cite[Corollary 1.134]{Knapp} or San Martin \cite[Corollary 10.10]{sanmartin1}).
+In this section we present and kind of converse of Theorem (\ref{theoremcontrol}).
+It is presumed that $G$ is a connected, simply connected, and nilpotent Lie group.
+And in this case each connected subgroups are closed and simply connected (cf. \cite[Corollary 1.134]{Knapp}).

-To achieve this goal we need the following lemma.
+To achieve our goal, we need the following lemma.